 Bookmobile and Extension Services

 The St. Johns County Public Library System established a bookmobile outreach program in 2000, with the support of a Library Services and Technology Act (LSTA) Grant.
 The service initially sought to assist the elderly, and was officially titled Library Elderly Outreach (LEO).
 Over time, the department and the services have grown.
-In 2008 a second bookmobile was added to expand outreach services to young people and the general public.
-The department has grown from two to seven staff members and its focus has expanded to include youth services programs, as well as providing library service to a large portion of northern St. Johns County that is without a free standing branch library.
+In 2008, a second bookmobile was added to expand outreach services to young people and the general public.
+The department has grown from two to five staff members and its focus has expanded to include youth services programs, as well as providing library service to a large portion of northern St. Johns County that is without a free standing branch library.
 The Bookmobiles also make appearances at many community events throughout the year and eventually the LEO acronym changed to reflect its dedication to the community at large by calling itself the Library Express Outreach.
-Bookmobile and Extension Services continue to grow, adding public stops in Nocatee and as well as northwest St. Johns County.
+Bookmobile and Extension Services continue to grow, adding public stops in Nocatee and northwest St. Johns County.

 Southeast Branch Library

-The Southeast Branch opened its doors to the public on October 1, 2003 in response to a growing need for library services in the southern part of St. Johns County.
-Administrative Headquarters and Technical Services, which were critically overcrowded at the Main Branch, relocated to the Southeast branch at that time, followed by the Library Extension Services (Bookmobile) several years later.
+The Southeast Branch opened its doors to the public on October 1, 2003, in response to a growing need for library services in the southern part of St. Johns County.
+Administrative Headquarters and Support Services, which were critically overcrowded at the Main Branch, relocated to the Southeast Branch at that time, followed by the Library Extension Services (Bookmobile) several years later.
 In addition to a welcoming staff, patrons are greeted by two decorative items that enhance the interior of the Southeast library – a giant quilt designed and graciously donated by the St. Augustine Piecemakers, which hangs directly above the entrance to the library, and a group of six historical St. Augustine photographs, given to the library by local photographer Betsy Lee.

 Anastasia Island Branch Library

 The Anastasia Island Branch is the newest of the St. Johns County Libraries, celebrating ten years of operation on August 11, 2017!
-Over these 10 years the Library has experienced growth far beyond the original expectations for this small Library.
+Since its opening, the Library has experienced growth far beyond the original expectations for this small Library.
 At only 8,000 square feet, the Anastasia Island Branch Library consistently leads the Library System in community programming and attendance.
 This is due to its proximity to the beach, which attracts a large number of long term visitors from other states and countries.
 As a result, the Anastasia Island Branch Library has a uniquely diverse clientele not seen at other branch locations.
-Located in a business center, the library and has also become the local St. Augustine Beach Community Center.
+Located in a business center, the library has also become the local St. Augustine Beach Community Center.
 This was especially evident after Hurricane Matthew, as many came to the Library for emotional support, a free meeting place, and for recovery information.